Deaf President Now: Support

 Other help outside the deaf community came from worker unions.
 Moe Biller, then president of the American Postal Workers Union, shared his support for the protest.
 In the afternoon, Zinser officially resigned.

 The following morning, Friday, March 11, more than 2,500 protesters marched on Capitol Hill to celebrate.
 Determined to fully see their demands through, students held banners that said, "We still have a dream!"

 On Sunday, March 13, 1988, Jane Spilman officially resigned and was replaced by deaf board member Phil Bravin.
-Bravin announced that the board had selected King Jordan as the next University president.
+Bravin announced that the board had selected I. King Jordan as the next University president.
 Bravin also informed that no punitive action was going to be taken against those who participated in the protests.
 Students, faculty, and staff celebrated in Gallaudet's field house.

-Throughout the week, dozens of American Sign Language/English interpreters participated in the protest by lending their linguistic skills.
-The interpreters challenged traditional standards of practice and participated due to a sense of collective identity with the protesters.
-The interpreters would only be used for important rallies and meetings.
-They would also help with media interviews, rallies, interactions with the police, and other demonstrations.
-One of the interpreters for DPN did an interview and stated, “I was trying to reflect the fact that it was the media that needed the interpreters as much as the deaf people did.”
-Letting people, such as interviewers, know they were also the ones who needed the interpreters tells them, “No, I’m here interpreting because you guys can’t communicate directly with each other.”
-Interpreting for the DPN movement was not an easy task.
-While attending school, they were taught to translate English into ASL, but for this movement, they had to translate from ASL to English, which was something they were not used to.
-This led them to not be able to prepare for interviews or other events happening for the movement.
-Interpreters knew how important it was for them to interpret the right information for both sides of the party.
-To make sure the interpreters would have the right understanding, they would tell the deaf protesters that they did understand what they said, but they just wanted to make sure they had the correct information.
-By doing this, they would show the deaf person that they did understand what they said, but they just wanted to get the right information from the other party.